WE-are-FPV/JeNo-5.1/README.md

 ![JeNo Arms](./images/JeNo_arms.jpg)

 ### The Extras
-In the ["dxf/04_extras"](https://github.com/WE-are-FPV/JeNo-5.1/tree/main/dxf/04_extras) folder, you will find additional options that cater to more specific needs while remaining compatible with the JeNo frame:
+In the DXF file, you will find additional options.
+These "extras" cater to more specific needs but remain compatible with the JeNo :

 * 6" Arms
 * Ultra-light Camera Plates